fbehrens/sublime_ExternalREPL/readme.md

 and reattach to your tmux session with `tmux a -t repl`

 ## Usage
+It is recommended to start sublime from your console using the `subl` command.
 `Command()-Shift P` and typing `External` shows the commands.
 Hotkeys are shown via `F1`